 Sun Valley was once a snowy playground for the rich and famous, but that era has passed.
 Now, the region lures visitors with its superlative outdoor pursuits amid jaw-dropping surroundings; but, it's the impressive food scene coupled with the hamlet's easygoing charm that make this destination so enchanting, you may never leave (and many don't).

-An hour and 15-minute flight from SFO dropped me in Idaho’s stunning backyard at the base of three prodigious mountain ranges (Pioneer, Boulder, and Smokey).
+An hour and 15-minute flight from SFO dropped me in stunning Idaho at the base of three prodigious mountain ranges (Pioneer, Boulder, and Smoky).
 The 3,000-resident town of Ketchum and its Old West architecture provide the backbone for Sun Valley, a term which refers to the general region rather than being a town itself.
 This is the locale where Marilyn Monroe, Lucille Ball, and JFK vacationed, actors Clark Gable and Gary Cooper skied, and Ernest Hemingway finished For Whom the Bell Tolls (and later committed suicide).
 The village is a sociable place where people say hello on the street and wave while driving.
-Everyone from the bartenders to my fellow lift-riders to the hotel doormen took an interest in who I was and where I came from, and if you also hail from San Francisco, nearly all have a story to tell about their time spent in the Bay.
+Everyone from the bartenders to my fellow lift-riders to the hotel doormen took an interest in who I am and where I come from, and if you say you hail from San Francisco, nearly everyone has a story to tell about their time spent in the Bay.